 Making Sure Changes and Comments are Anonymous

-Written by Allen Wyatt (last updated September 14, 2023)
+Written by Allen Wyatt (last updated August 10, 2024)

-This tip applies to Word 2007 and 2010
+This tip applies to Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021

 John publishes a journal whose articles are peer-reviewed, and the reviewers are supposed to remain anonymous from the person who originally wrote the article.
 As reviewers (called referees) are reviewing articles, they keep Track Changes turned on so that modifications and comments stand out in the document.

 It is possible, of course, to tell the referees to make a change or two to Word prior to making any changes in an article being reviewed.
 Just display the General options (in the Word Options dialog box) and then replace the user's name and initials with a space or some nondescript wording, such as "Referee 1."
-Any changes from that point on will then bear that name, and anonymity will be preserved.
+Any changes from that point on will then bear that name and anonymity will be preserved.

 Note that merely deleting the user name and initials in the dialog box will not work; you must use a space or a new word/name.
 The dialog box will put the original name back in an empty name box and a letter in the initial box.